 The risk of transmission through contact with surfaces or items (fomite transmission) is now considered to be very low.
 In most instances, this risk can be mitigated through good hand hygiene and effective cleaning of surfaces.

 We believe we maintain a high standard of cleanliness (paying particular attention to cross-contamination) throughout Hydrangea House in all circumstances.
 We do this by following a Prepare, Clean, Disinfect, Check, Reset regime.
 We will whenever practically possible ensure the house is fully ventilated during changeovers.

 Fogging: we were previously 'Fogging' the house between guests as part of our disinfection program but it is no longer recommended (Public Health England)

 If you have any concerns regarding a reservation you have made, believing Fogging will be taking place, please don't hesitate to get in touch.

 The WHO (World Health Organisation) no longer recommends the removal of unnecessary soft furnishings and unnecessary items.

-Thankfully the Hot Tub is not out of bounds, we use a constant flow Bromine disinfection system but please remember to follow the rules and shower before use to protect yourself and others staying with you.
+Thankfully the Hot Tub has never been out of bounds, we use a constant flow Bromine disinfection system but please remember to follow the rules and shower before use to protect yourself and others staying with you.

-- Anti-bacterial Hand Gel Station, it is recommended you use this when entering and leaving the property and continue to wash your hands frequently in between.
+- Use the Anti-bacterial Hand Gel Station, it is recommended you use this when entering and leaving the property and continue to wash your hands frequently in between

-- We've left supplies of Disinfectant wipes, spray and gloves to use as necessary
+- We've left supplies of Disinfectant wipes and spray, use as necessary

 - If the weather allows, leave windows open to circulate fresh air whilst at home.
 PLEASE Don't forget to close them if you head out to explore Hythe